Background pattern

 Hepatic:

-Medications like Niflactolmay be associated with liver disorders that cause yellowing of the skin and eyes, sometimes with high fever or swelling and sensitivity of the upper abdomen.
+Medicines like Niflactol can be associated with liver disorders that cause yellowing of the skin and eyes, sometimes with high fever or swelling and sensitivity of the upper abdomen.

-If any of the following reactions occur: yellowing of the skin or eyes, discontinue treatment and IMMEDIATELY report to the doctor.
+If you experience any of the following reactions: yellowing of the skin or eyes, stop treatment and inform your doctor IMMEDIATELY.

 Some effects are rare but serious.

-You must discontinue treatment immediately and inform your doctor in the following cases:
+You must stop treatment immediately and inform your doctor in the following cases:

 • Allergic reactions:

-• that affect the skin, such as rash, itching, severe skin reactions to sunlight or ultraviolet rays; rarely, vesicular lesions (blisters) on mucous membranes or skin,
+• that affect the skin, such as rash, itching, severe skin reactions to sun exposure or ultraviolet rays; rarely, vesicular lesions (blisters) on mucous membranes or skin,

 • that affect the lungs, such as asthma attacks,